Male stars are throwing gender fashion rules out the window - ExBulletin

 The star was all about tattoos and Gen Y sexuality as Josh in the TV series Younger, but Nico is in an open polyamorous relationship with American lifestyle entrepreneur Bethany Meyers and they each consider themselves gender fluid.

-“I never called myself sexually fluid” Nico said Vulture magazine.
+“I have never labeled myself as sexually fluid” Nico said Vulture magazine.
 “I like emotional fluidity more than sexual fluidity.

 “I am the man of the future.”